-Although we have good reasons to love the geography and human cultures of our nation, these sorts of patriotism too easily get conflated with nationalism.
+Although we have good reasons to love the geography and human cultures of our nation, those sorts of patriotism too easily get conflated with nationalism.
 How do we balance our biblical call to love, care for, and seek the welfare of our neighbors with our identity as followers of Jesus, whose reign was not of this world?

 |

-An accessible, yet challenging introduction to the theological idea that a Christian’s primary identity is to the people of God, and not to a geographical nation.
+| An accessible, yet challenging introduction to the theological idea that a Christian’s primary identity is to the people of God and not a geographical nation. |

 |